-- 1 Turn off the computer and the connected peripherals. - 2 Push the release buttons (1) at the same time.

-3 Lift the computer away from the port replicator.
+- 1 Turn off the computer and the connected peripherals. - 2 Lift the computer away from the port replicator.

-4 Close the port replicator connector cover on the bottom of the computer.
+3 Close the port replicator connector cover on the bottom of the computer.

 It is extremely important to close the port replicator connector cover after disconnecting the computer from the port replicator.
 If the cover is left open, dust may get inside and damage the computer.